Three Tax Buckets

 Unfortunately, there is no crystal ball available to know what the future will hold.
 Some investors choose to hedge their bets and invest into both of these buckets, giving them flexibility and tax diversification in their retirement years.

-When an asset appreciates in value within the Taxable bucket and that investment is sold, you may pay either short-term or long-term capital gains taxes, depending on whether or not the asset was held for more than one year.
+When an asset appreciates in value within the Non-Qualified bucket and that investment is sold, you may pay either short-term or long-term capital gains taxes, depending on whether or not the asset was held for more than one year.

 Long-term capital gains, as well as certain dividends, receive a tax break with rates that are more favorable than ordinary income tax rates.
 For example, if you experience a long-term capital gain and your federal taxable income is under $38,600 (if a single filer), you may have zero tax liability on the sale of that security; if you earn higher amounts, you may pay 15 or 20 percent federal tax on the sale of that security, but this rate will still usually be lower than your ordinary income tax rate (higher-income taxpayers may also need to pay an additional “net investment income tax”).